Who Are the Zapatistas? Unmasking Mexico’s Indigenous Guerrilla Army

 Zapatista women, by Tim Russo, 1998.
 Source: North American Congress on Latin America.

 In March 1994, the Zapatistas issued a list of 34 demands on behalf of the Indigenous peoples of Chiapas, addressed to the Mexican national government and the state of Chiapas.
-While Chiapas’s Indigenous peoples took up arms against poverty and poor governance, their statement explained the reasons for their struggle and their primary demands.
-These demands cover a wide range of issues, including free and fair elections at all levels of government, recognition and protection of specific Indigenous rights, and the establishment of autonomous self-governance, among other issues.
+Their statement explains the reasons for their struggle and their primary demands, as the Indigenous people of Chiapas rose up in arms against poverty and poor governance.
+Their demands involve a wide range of issues, including free and fair elections at all levels of politics, recognition and protection of specific Indigenous rights, and the establishment of autonomous self-governance, among other issues.

 Notably, this declaration includes a section specifically for the “Indigenous women’s petition.”
 This section closely resembles the EZLN Women’s Revolutionary Law, which was issued on the day of the Zapatista uprising.
 The Women’s Revolutionary Law establishes the rights of Zapatista and Indigenous women, including the right to political participation, education, freedom from gender-based violence, and bodily autonomy.
 The law states that the EZLN incorporates women into the revolutionary struggle regardless of their race, creed, color, or political views.

 In the state of Chiapas and throughout Mexico, traditional gender and sexual norms have long held sway, making the Zapatistas a progressive force in terms of women’s rights.
 Women have become increasingly involved in the Zapatista movement, taking on roles such as officers and spokespeople.
-One notable example is Comandanta Ramona, the first Zapatista to appear in public in Mexico City, where she presided over the 1996 Congreso Nacional Indígena (National Indigenous Congress) gathering.
+One notable example is Comandanta Ramona, the first Zapatista to appear in public in Mexico City, where she presided over the 1996 CNI gathering.
 Approximately one-third of EZLN combatants are women.

 comandanta ramona photo